Low Sodium Dill Pickles Recipe

 Instructions

-• Step 3: Add the garlic, fennel seed, mustard seed, dill seed, and chili flakes to the pot, and remove from heat.
+• Add the garlic, fennel seed, mustard seed, dill seed, and chili flakes to the pot.
+Stir and remove from heat.

-• Step 4: Slice the cucumbers into spears, and place them into a jar.
-Add in the fresh dill into the jar with the cucummbers.
+• Slice the cucumbers into spears, and place them into a jar.
+Add in the fresh dill into the jar with the cucumbers.

-• Step 5: Pour the brine over the jars of pickles, until the brine reaches the top of the cucumbers.
+• Pour the brine over the jars of cucumbers, until the brine reaches the top and completely covers the cucumbers.

-• Step 6: Add an airtight lid to the jars of pickles, and refrigerate overnight.
+• Add an airtight lid to the jars of pickles, and refrigerate overnight.
 Allow the pickles to brine for at least 1 day before enjoying!
+Pickles will last up to 2 weeks in the refrigerator.

 Notes